sophiabrandt/json-to-buttondown-email/README.md

 ## Usage

+The script creates a new draft for buttondown.email.
+Go to [https://buttondown.email/emails/drafts](https://buttondown.email/emails/drafts) to edit your draft and send it to your newsletter subscribers.

+The script **does not** send emails automatically because I prefer to have a final quality control pass.

 1. Fork the repository and clone it to your computer if you want to modify it.

 2. [Create encrypted secrets for your repository](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets):